cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 ### Message Echo
 How are messages propagated in the protocol?
-When an owner intiates the broadcast protocol, the `owner` and `sender` fields will match.
+When an owner initiates the broadcast protocol, the `owner` and `sender` fields will match.
 This is the indication to a peer that it should `echo` the message to other peers.

 In a byzantine environment, it is not guaranteed that the broadcaster is honest.